joj-macho/joj-macho.github.io/tutorials/python/getting-started-with-python.md

 <figure>
     <div style="display: flex; align-items: center;">
         <img src="../../assets/images/python-images/what-is-programming.png" alt="What is Programming" width="600" style="margin-right: 20px;">
-        <p>Computers have become an integral part of our daily lives, helping us perform different tasks with ease.
-From reading news and watching videos to playing games and communicating with friends, computers have made many things possible.
-However, have you ever wondered how a computer knows what to do in response to your inputs?
-The answer is simple: a person gives the computer instructions on what actions to take in response to the input.
-This is where programming comes in.</p>
+        <p>So, what exactly is a computer?
+A computer consists of a Central Processing Unit (CPU), memory, and Input/Output (I/O) devices.
+Examples of I/O devices include screens, which are output devices, and mice, which are input devices.
+The CPU acts as the brain, performing operations like storing and retrieving values, arithmetic calculations, and decision-making based on comparisons.
+However, the CPU's capabilities are limited, and it relies on layers of programs created by many individuals to enhance its functionality.</p>
     </div>
     <figcaption>Image source: <a href="https://www.blogwaping.com/2019/08/what-is-programming.html" target="_blank">BlogWaping</a></figcaption>
 </figure>

+The memory of a computer is a fast but volatile storage device, losing its contents when the computer is turned off.
+On the other hand, the hard drive provides non-volatile storage, retaining data even when the power is off.
+In a computer, data is represented as sequences of 0's and 1's, where each binary digit is called a bit, and eight bits form a byte.

+Computers have become an integral part of our daily lives, simplifying various tasks.
+Whether it's reading news, watching videos, playing games, or communicating with friends, computers facilitate a multitude of activities.
+However, have you ever wondered how a computer interprets and acts upon your inputs?
+The answer lies in programming.

 ### What is Programming?